EAR Council

 Ethical Concerns

-To foster and ensure safety of the teacher/student relationship, SIMS teachers, local dharma leaders, and instructors all agree to follow the Teacher Code of Ethics.
-These five training precepts have an expanded scope, making them explicitly appropriate to the role of teachers and instructors at SIMS.
-The EAR Council’s primary role is to provide confidential consultation to anyone with ethical concerns under the Informal Resolution guidelines below.
-In the rare occasion that a more formal process is necessary, the Formal Grievance procedures may be used.
+To foster and ensure the safety of the teacher/student relationship, Seattle Insight Guiding Teachers, Assistant Teachers, and Local Dharma Leaders have all agreed to follow the Teacher Code of Ethics, which comprises five training precepts.
+These precepts have an expanded scope, making them explicitly appropriate to the role of teachers and leaders at Seattle Insight.
+The EAR Council’s primary role is to provide confidential consultation to anyone with ethical concerns according to the Informal Resolution guidelines below.
+In the rare occasion that a more formal process is necessary, the Formal Grievance Process may be used.

 Conflicts and Grievances

-Conflicts will inevitably arise within the SIMS community.
-The health of our community is not measured by the presence or absence of conflict, rather by our willingness to find effective, responsible, and compassionate resolution of interpersonal tensions when they arise.
+Conflicts will inevitably arise within the Seattle Insight community.
+The health of our community is not measured by the presence or absence of conflict, but instead by our willingness to find effective, responsible, and compassionate resolution of interpersonal tensions when they arise.
 The intention to attend to and learn from conflict is a clear application of Buddhist practice in our daily lives.
 Without this intention, practice can become simply a comfort rather than a deep transformative vehicle for our lives.

 Procedures

-Any sangha member may approach any EAR Council member for consultation.
-EAR Council members may be contacted by email at EAR@seattleinsight.org, or by personally contacting any one of the Council members.
+Anyone in the sangha may approach anyone on the EAR Council for consultation.
+The EAR Council may be contacted by email at EAR@seattleinsight.org, or by personally contacting any one of the Council members.

-An EAR Council member will listen to the concerns carefully and will discuss possible directions or courses of action depending on the situation.
-The EAR Council member and the sangha member may choose to prepare a written summary, including any agreed next steps, to be provided to the full EAR Council.
+Someone from the EAR Council will listen to the concerns carefully and will discuss possible directions or courses of action depending on the situation.
+The EAR Council representative and the sangha person may choose to prepare a written summary, including any agreed next steps, to be provided to the full EAR Council.
 Once the EAR Council is notified about a concern, it will determine how it can best be of service to the parties concerned and, if appropriate, the sangha as a whole, including whether the informal resolution process or a formal grievance process is appropriate.
 In most cases, the informal process should be used.
-In determining how to respond, the EAR Council will consider whether the concern directly or indirectly affects the health of the SIMS community.
+In determining how to respond, the EAR Council will consider whether the concern directly or indirectly affects the health of the Seattle Insight community.

 A. Informal Resolution

-• As a sounding board for a sangha member’s concerns;
+• As a sounding board for an individual’s ethical concerns;

 • As a source of questions to facilitate deeper personal reflection;